 Frame Packing is for playing Blu-ray 3D material, and there are other options for playing 3D content through a media player.

-In the Light menu you will find several useful settings such as the one for adjusting the power of the Laser with different modes as well as manually at 10 positions.
-Another important feature that I will discuss about it later is the Actuator control which disables the XPR function and converts the AWOL to a pure 1080p projector.
+In the Light menu, you will find several useful settings, such as adjusting the power of the laser with different modes as well as manually at 10 positions.
+Another important feature that I will discuss later is the Actuator control, which disables the XPR function and converts the AWOL into a pure 1080p projector, nice!

-There is also an option for Intelligent Light Sensor, where if enabled the LTΒ-2500 automatically adjusts the Laser intensity based on the ambient lighting conditions in the room.
+There is also an option for the Intelligent Light Sensor, which, when enabled, automatically adjusts the laser intensity based on the ambient lighting conditions in the room.

 Interestingly, it works very well.
-In a dark room it automatically reduces the power while in a bright room during daytime it automatically maximizes the Laser power.
+In a dark room, it automatically reduces the power, while in a bright room during the daytime, it automatically maximizes the laser power.

 In these photos, you will see the difference in image brightness between 0 and 10 on the manual adjustment of the Laser intensity.